 The Canon FD35mm F2 provides exactly what I was looking for, bringing a much more film like quality to my photography, and in some cases event being evocative of the coveted “Leica look.”
 All of these photos were shot wide open and the lens did not disappoint in the slightest while shooting at it’s maximum aperture of F2.
 Pixel peepers will no doubt be disappointed when comparing the sharpness to more modern lenses.
 But for my purposes, this lens is absolutely sharp enough.
 The lens does flare quite easily, and I had to creatively correct some shots and outright lost a few others.
 Next time I’ll be sure not to shoot without the lens hood which I received with the lens.

 I think in most situations, the background blur is good and the bokeh is good (not great).
-I think the bokey on this lens is a bit softer than on the Sigma 35mm, but still noticed some harshness.
+I think the bokeh on this lens is a bit softer than on the Sigma 35mm, but still noticed some harshness.
 Taking a step back, this lens is an incredible value and performs remarkable well in most every metric you can measure a lens.
 I would not hesitate to recommend and I’m really curious as to how it stacks up against the EF 35mm F1.4 II which I have ordered on loan from Canon Professional Services, and the RF Canon 28-70mm F2 – both of which I should have from CPS in a couple of weeks.
 Stay tuned for a future article.

 About John B. Holbrook, II